federicomariamassari/programming-notebooks/README.md

 # Programming Notebooks

+This repository, a hobby, documents my progress with various programming languages.

 ## C

 As I delve into C, the _lingua franca_ of programming, I find that the language is really helping me understand Python—and programming in general—much better.
 So far, I am really enjoying C!

 ### C Programming: A Modern Approach, 2nd Edition (King, K. N.)

-My progress on the classic book "_C Programming: A Modern Approach, 2nd Edition_", by K. N. King.
+This section documents my progress with the classic book "_C Programming: A Modern Approach, 2nd Edition_", by K. N. King.
+This has been a wonderful, thorough reference for learning the language.

 To compile and run a program: